-Susan Gubar | Professor Emerita at Indiana University, and Author of the “Living with Cancer” column for The New York Times online
+Susan Gubar | Professor Emerita at Indiana University; Author of the “Living with Cancer” column for The New York Times online

-Kathleen Watt’s Rearranged is a beautifully written memoir of her heart-wrenching battle with a rare facial cancer that derailed her singing career and her life.
+Kathleen Watt’s REARRANGED is a beautifully written memoir of her heart-wrenching battle with a rare facial cancer that derailed her singing career and her life.
 Her astonishing honesty in recounting the details of her journey — both medical and personal — was sometimes horrifying, sometimes humorous, but always truly inspirational.

 The narrative is beautifully rendered and illuminates the profound uncertainties a cancer diagnosis engenders.
 The relationships Kathleen describes are each, in their own way, creative endeavors.
 REARRANGED honors the fragility, vulnerability and strength of the relationships that nourished her; with loved ones, with her professional caregivers, and to herself and fellow inhabitants in the kingdom of the sick.
 The memoir is funny, profoundly moving and leaves the reader gasping at the unflinching description of the treatments and setbacks Kathleen endures.
 It should be a must-read for anybody interested in the fortitude and generosity of the human spirit and how our identities adapt to illness—and for all doctors and professional caregivers.

-Mark Gilbert, PhD | Portrait Artist, Professor of Medical Humanities, University of Nebraska, Omaha
+Mark Gilbert, PhD | Portrait Artist; Professor of Medical Humanities, University of Nebraska, Omaha

 In REARRANGED: An Opera Singer’s Facial Cancer and Life Transposed, Kathleen Watt perfectly captures the exhilaration and madcap excitement of life backstage at the Metropolitan Opera, where she was a member of the Extra Chorus.
 Her writing about her singer's life is so vivid and personal that when she discovers an ominous lump on her gum that turns out to be an aggressive facial cancer, it hits the reader hard.
 I’m bowled over by Watt’s bravery in having lived to tell this harrowing tale, and for sharing it all so candidly.

-Amy Burton | Leading lyric soprano at New York City Opera, the Metropolitan Opera, major opera companies in Europe, the UK, Japan and Israel, in recital and cabaret, and teaching at Juilliard and Mannes College of Music.
+Amy Burton | Leading lyric soprano, New York City Opera, The Metropolitan Opera, Major opera companies in Europe, the UK, Japan, and Israel; Recital and Cabaret; Faculty, The Juilliard School, Mannes College of Music

 Kathleen Watt has written a brave and honest memoir about her battle with facial cancer, one that upended her career as an opera singer and her marriage, and required adapting to life with a permanent disfigurement.
-Rearranged is a fierce examination of our culture’s ever-present obsession with female beauty and the perils of our convoluted healthcare system.
+REARRANGED is a fierce examination of our culture’s ever-present obsession with female beauty and the perils of our convoluted healthcare system.
 And yet, throughout these pages, you’ll also find moments of surprising lightness and humor, and a willingness to stay open to the possibility of a new version of joy.

-Julie Metz | Author of the New York Times best selling memoir Perfection, and Eva and Eve
+Julie Metz | New York Times best-selling author of Perfection, and Eva and Eve

 In her new book, REARRANGED, music writer and former classical singer Kathleen Watt writes of how her diagnosis of face cancer changed her life forever.
 Watt tells the unforgettable, often catastrophic story of a life rearranged by more than thirty surgeries over the course of ten years.
 With the odds repeatedly stacked against her, she affirms that warriors and heroes still walk amongst us.

-Don Cummings | Author of Bent But Not Broken (Heliotrope Books, 2019).
+Don Cummings | Author of Bent But Not Broken